the-Hull/aglhurley/content/talk/2018-egu-rhydro.md

 This session is aimed at researchers who are interested in hearing more about R as well as those who are advanced R programmers wanting to discuss recent developments in an open environment.

-This session is organised in cooperation with the Young Hydrologic Society (YHS; https://younghs.com/)
+This session is organised in cooperation with the [Young Hydrologic Society](https://younghs.com/).